 Soya Chunks Curry Recipe (Meal Maker Curry)

 Soya Chunks Curry aka Meal Maker Curry is a delicious Indian dish made with soya nuggets, spices, onions, tomatoes and herbs.
 This vegan mock meat curry is the ultimate comfort food!
 Super delicious, easy to make and is sure to please everyone.
-If you love something tasty and meaty without having to eat the real meat, this is absolutely for you!
-Serve it over rice, pulao, jeera rice or with roti, paratha, naan, it simply tastes the best with anything!
+If you love something tasty and meaty without having to eat the real meat, this is absolutely for you.
+Serve it over rice, pulao, jeera rice or with roti, paratha, naan.
+It simply tastes the best with anything.

 About Soya Chunks